Indaxia/imp-lua-mm/README.md

 Provides functions to create and use [ES6-style modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_the_default_export) in lua code.

 Modules let you write componentized and sharable code.
-WLPM Module Manager allows you to declare your modules in any order.
+IMP Module Manager allows you to declare your modules in any order.
 It arranges everything for you: dependency tree, loop detection, lazy loading, naming conflicts isolation etc.